Tumulty-Web-Services/tumultywebservices.dev/drafts/2020-11-25-make-your-company-a-pwa.md

 ### What is a PWA?

-Before we jump into how making your customers happy.
-We need to get the horse, before the carriage.
+Before we jump into how making your customers happy, we need to get the horse before the carriage.
 What is a PWA?
-PWA stands for progressive web application and it is a website that uses bleeding-edge web technologies to provide users an ehanced web experience.
+PWA stands for a progressive web application, and it is a website that uses bleeding-edge web technologies to provide users an enhanced web experience.

-A non-pwa, aka a normal website is can look pretty, load at blazing fast speeds, and handle some complex user interaction.
-But, what a non-pwa website can't do is act like a mobile app or a desktop application.
+A non-PWA, a.k.a, a regular website, can look pretty, load quickly, and handle complex user interaction.
+What a non-PWA website can't do is act like a mobile app or a desktop application.

-**A PWA can act like both a mobile and desktop application**
+**A PWA can act like both a mobile and desktop application.**

 According to the [google documentation](https://web.dev/what-are-pwas/)